-I have two children (twin boys who are currently 5 and a half) and I’m lucky enough to be home most of the week with them.
+I have two children (twin boys who are currently 8 years old) and I’m lucky enough to be home most of the week with them.

 When our children were babies, our days were very regimented, so much so that if you name me an hour in the day, I could tell you exactly what we did in that time.
 The steady routine could be draining but it’s a choice we made to provide structure and stability in our children’s lives.
 I fit all my other activities and responsibilities around this structure.

 That structure, of course, changed as the years went by and we shifted things again.
 And it will do so again in later years.